github/docs/content/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account.md

 You can also personalize {% data variables.product.prodname_codespaces %} using additional [{% data variables.product.prodname_codespaces %} settings](https://github.com/settings/codespaces):

-- To set your default region, see "[Setting your default region for {% data variables.product.prodname_codespaces %}](/codespaces/managing-your-codespaces/setting-your-default-region-for-codespaces)."
+- To set your default region, see "[Setting your default region for {% data variables.product.prodname_github_codespaces %}](/codespaces/managing-your-codespaces/setting-your-default-region-for-github-codespaces)."
-- To set your editor, see "[Setting your default editor for {% data variables.product.prodname_codespaces %}](/codespaces/managing-your-codespaces/setting-your-default-editor-for-codespaces)."
+- To set your editor, see "[Setting your default editor for {% data variables.product.prodname_github_codespaces %}](/codespaces/managing-your-codespaces/setting-your-default-editor-for-github-codespaces)."
-- To add encrypted secrets, see "[Managing encrypted secrets for {% data variables.product.prodname_codespaces %}](/github/developing-online-with-codespaces/managing-encrypted-secrets-for-codespaces)."
+- To add encrypted secrets, see "[Managing encrypted secrets for {% data variables.product.prodname_githubcodespaces %}](/github/developing-online-with-codespaces/managing-encrypted-secrets-for-github-codespaces)."
-- To enable GPG verification, see "[Managing GPG verification for {% data variables.product.prodname_codespaces %}](/github/developing-online-with-codespaces/managing-gpg-verification-for-codespaces)."
+- To enable GPG verification, see "[Managing GPG verification for {% data variables.product.prodname_githubcodespaces %}](/github/developing-online-with-codespaces/managing-gpg-verification-for-github-codespaces)."
-- To allow your codespaces to access other repositories, see "[Managing access and security for {% data variables.product.prodname_codespaces %}](/github/developing-online-with-codespaces/managing-access-and-security-for-codespaces)."
+- To allow your codespaces to access other repositories, see "[Managing access and security for {% data variables.product.prodname_githubcodespaces %}](/github/developing-online-with-codespaces/managing-access-and-security-for-github-codespaces)."

 ## Further reading